naninovel/docs/docs/guide/integration-options.md

 Use the static async `RuntimeInitializer.InitializeAsync()` method to initialize the engine at runtime before using any of the built-in service APIs.

-You can check whether the engine is currently initialized with `Engine.IsInitialized` property.
+You can check whether the engine is currently initialized with `Engine.Initialized` property.
 Use `Engine.OnInitialized` event to listen for the initialization finished events.

 To destroy all the engine services and completely remove Naninovel from memory, use `Engine.Destroy()` static method.